SuspiciousActivity/ValorantLanguageChanger/README.md

 ## Usage
 1. Change your ingame language to whatever you want the *voice* language to be.
 2. Download the latest vallc.ps1 file from [here](https://github.com/SuspiciousActivity/ValorantLanguageChanger/releases).
 3. Right click and choose "Run with PowerShell".
+(If the setup doesn't show up, try using the start.bat)
 4. Follow the setup and have fun!

 ## Is this a virus??